alexpichel/okb-gatsby/content/posts/2016-01-28--clatsop-county-treatment-oriented-intensive-supervision/index.md

 #### CRITICAL SUCCESS FACTORS

 The program has not yet been implemented; it is too soon to identify the factors critical to its success.

+---

+#### Submitted by
+Lt.
+Kristen Hanthorn, Clatsop County Parole and Probation